 There’s much more subjectivity in statistics than we give it credit for.
 All of the mathematical variables put in place are based upon assumptions.
 One of the most important assumptions made during the A/B Testing process is the risk tolerance.
-0% risk is an impossibility in the world of statistics, and, generally speaker, less risk equates to more time and money.
+0% risk is an impossibility in the world of statistics, and, generally speaking, less risk equates to more time and money.
 Plus, you’re generally asking your statistician to predict the future, so it’s unrealistic to expect a 100% guarantee.
 It’s a careful balancing act between minimizing risk and maximizing resources.

 If you’re not familiar with statistics, the error terms being thrown around can be confusing.

 - Alpha Error = Type I Error | Most commonly referred to as a false positive

 - Beta Error = Type II Error | Most commonly referred to as a false negative

 Let’s detour for a moment to discuss how a hypothesis is designed.